WaterFutures/water-futures-battle/docs/motivation.md

 We are committed to the model's integrity and, based on competitor feedback, we will continuously test and refine the model (e.g., balancing electricity and infrastructure costs) to ensure it remains physically sound and balanced.
 If you identify any significant inconsistencies, please inform us and we will review them promptly.

-All versions are archived on Zenodo, with the latest version establishing the official standard.
+All versions are archived on Zenodo, with the latest version establishing the official standard [@battle_zenodo].
-An open-source evaluator will also be released in the WaterBenchmarkHub (Artelt, 2025), allowing competitors to test their solutions before the final submission.
+An open-source evaluator will also be released in the WaterBenchmarkHub [@wbhub], allowing competitors to test their solutions before the final submission.

 ## Background and motivation